-- The use of inlier bounds defined by L1.5H1.5 instead of L3H3. - Modelling the short-stay outlier base as the intercept of a per diem model instead of modelling 'same day' fixed costs explicitly.
-It is assumed the short-stay outlier base is the cost of a phase when the patient is admitted and discharged on the same date. - Modelling costs for grouped AMHCC classes where data is sparse and/or the relationship between Moderate and High HoNOS complexity is counterintuitive, such as when a Moderate complexity class has higher modelled costs than High complexity for 50 per cent or more of High HoNOS inliers.
-For the 2021-22 model, this applies to 121, 123, 133, 142 and 143. - The use of a per diem model for combined AMHCC classes 131 and 141, where sameday phases receive a short-stay outlier base price, plus a long-stay outlier per diem for overnight admissions. - Capping Unknown HoNOS class inlier cost parameters such that they do not exceed the inlier cost for the corresponding Moderate HoNOS class.
-For the 2021-22 model, this applies to 111Z, 1121Z, 1122Z and 122Z.
+- a.
+The use of inlier bounds defined by L1.5H1.5 instead of L3H3. - b.
+Modelling the short-stay outlier base as the intercept of a per diem model instead of modelling 'same day' fixed costs explicitly.
+It is assumed the short-stay outlier base is the cost of a phase when the patient is admitted and discharged on the same date. - c.
+Modelling costs for grouped AMHCC classes where data is sparse and/or the relationship between Moderate and High HoNOS complexity is counterintuitive, such as when a Moderate complexity class has higher modelled costs than High complexity for 50% or more of High HoNOS inliers.
+For the 2022-23 model, this applies to 132B/Z, 133, 142B/Z and 143. - d.
+The use of a per diem model for combined AMHCC class 131 and 141Z, where same-day phases receive a short-stay outlier base price, plus a long-stay outlier per diem for overnight admissions. - e.
+Capping Unknown HoNOS class inlier cost parameters such that they do not exceed the inlier cost for the corresponding Moderate HoNOS class.
+For the 2022-23 model, this applies to 1121Z, 1122Z, 113Z, 121Z, 122Z and 123Z.
 This ensures there is no disincentive to reporting HoNOS data.

-3.2.7 Adjustments
+3.3.5 Adjustments